Digitalization in surface technology

-OPC UA is an open interface standard that defines the mechanisms of cooperation in the industrial environment.
-It enables to digitally network the production in the mechanical engineering sector.
-Machines and plants can thus be redesigned as required via plug & work - regardless of the manufacturer of the machines and components in production.
-Together with its member companies, the VDMA develops OPC UA Companion Specifications, also for the surface technology sector.
+OPC UA defines the mechanisms of cooperation between machines in the industrial environment.
+As an open interface standard, OPC UA enables mechanical and plant engineering to digitally network production.
+The VDMA develops OPC UA Companion Specifications together with its member companies.
 VDMA Surface Technology organizes the development of Companion Specifications in four OPC UA Working Groups

 • Organic Coating Machinery,